neurobagel/documentation/docs/getting_help.md

 # Getting Help

-There are several ways to interact with the Neurobagel team, including:
+There are several ways you can interact with the Neurobagel team:

 - Create an issue in our [GitHub repositories](https://github.com/neurobagel)
 - Our tag on the [Neurostars forum](https://neurostars.org/tag/neurobagel)